 PO10.
 Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.

 PSO1.
 Design, analyse and evaluate the performance of mechanical systems.

-- 1. Understand the knowledge and skills to draw orthographic projections of simple components using geometric modeling software. - 2.
-Analyze three dimensional assembly models of few automotive and machine components using CAD Software - 3.
-Evaluate 3D assembly models of few machine elements using CAD software - 4.
-Analyze three dimensional model of simple mechanism and animation using CAD software - 5.
-Understand the preparation of the technical documents for the given components using software.
+- 1. To provide knowledge and skills to draw orthographic projections of simple components using geometric modeling software. - 2.
+To impart knowledge for creating three dimensional assembly models of few automotive and machine components using CAD Software - 3.
+To provide knowledge on generating 3D assembly models of few machine elements using CAD software - 4.
+To provide knowledge on three dimensional model of simple mechanism and animation using CAD software - 5.
+To expose the knowledge to prepare the technical documents for the given components using software.